CliffordAnderson/XQuery4Humanists/session-one.md

 *Exercise #1*

 So, for our first exercise, let's write a basic XQuery expression that takes a word and returns its equivalent this dialect of Pig Latin.

 *Hint: If you need help getting started, try using this function: [fn:substring](http://www.xqueryfunctions.com/xq/fn_substring.html)*

-Ready to compare your expression?Here's what I came up with...[Zorba](http://try-zorba.28.io/queries/xquery/QK5qu0xXmoe16U2ruUvUJMyf768%3D) and [Gist](https://gist.github.com/CliffordAnderson/076b5e82f1d7e22e05ca)
+Ready to compare your expression?
+[Here's what I came up with...](https://gist.github.com/CliffordAnderson/076b5e82f1d7e22e05ca)

 *Exercise #2*